oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/common-mistakes.md

 - `helm delete --purge` the failed release.
   - **NOTE**: This deletes the role binding in the domain namespace that was created by the first operator release, to give the operator access to the domain namespace.
-- `helm upgrade <old op release> kubernetes/charts/weblogic-operator --values <old op custom-values.yaml>`
+- `helm upgrade <old op release> weblogic-operator/weblogic-operator --values <old op custom-values.yaml>`
   - This recreates the role binding.
   - There might be intermittent failures in the operator for the period of time when the role binding was deleted.

 ##### Upgrading an operator and having it manage a domain namespace that another operator is already managing

-The `helm upgrade` succeeds, and silently adopts the resources the first operator's Helm chart created in the domain namespace (for example, `rolebinding`), and, if you also instructed it to stop managing another domain namespace, it abandons the role binding it created in that namespace.
+The `helm upgrade` succeeds, and silently adopts the resources the first operator's Helm chart created in the domain namespace (for example, `rolebinding`), and, if you also instructed it to stop managing another domain namespace, then it abandons the role binding it created in that namespace.

 For example, if you delete this release, then the first operator will end up without the role binding it needs.
 The problem is that you don't get a warning, so you don't know that there's a problem to fix.